endertuber123/MudskippyJukebox/README.md

 4: Probably goes without saying, but make sure to extract the files if you download this as a zip folder.

+5: While in the folder containing the code, you may need to run 'npm install' to get the dependencies.
+The only direct dependency the script has is the "osc" module, but that may have it's own dependencies.

 ## Setup Instructions
 1: You may either attempt to use the scuffed .sh file, or just manually run NodeBridge.js using "node NodeBridge.js" in a command prompt.